Atxada/helpy-checklist/README.md

 Helpy is a small tool designed for integrity and file checking inside [Autodesk Maya](https://www.autodesk.com/products/maya/overview).
 How this tool works is by checking all of it's procedures and make sure that there is no issues (it doesn't assist with the primary work).

-Inspired by the FNAF character "Helpy", the tool acts like a small guardian — keeping your files on track and error-free without interrupting your flow.
+Partially Inspired by the cute FNAF character, "Helpy".
+The tool acts like a small guardian — keeping your files on track and error-free without interrupting your flow.

 <p align="center">
   <img src="images/helpy-dance.gif" />
   <p align="center"> "helpy dancing" - Scott cawthon </p>
 </p>

 ## Features
 - checklist presets